Permits

 Boil Water Advisory Rescinded

-The boil water advisory has been rescinded city wide as of 11:00 am 12/31/25.
-As always, we thank you for your patience.
+The system wide boil water advisory has been rescinded.
+As always, we appreciate your patience.

 City Banner